 "Because I know this, I'm less likely to end up like my dad," says DeSalvo.
 "I always tell myself that I have a piece of information that could save my life."

 When DeSalvo's brother was 45 — about the age their father and other relatives were diagnosed with colon cancer — he scheduled an appointment for a colonoscopy.
 Although he was asymptomatic, the screening revealed cancerous tumors the size of golf balls.
-Though living in a different state, he tracked down genetics counselor Peggy Conrad at UCSF's Cancer Risk Program and learned that his family's high incidence of cancer was more than mere coincidence.
+Though living in a different state, he tracked down genetics counselor Peggy Conrad at UCSF's Cancer Genetics and Prevention Program at Mount Zion and learned that his family's high incidence of cancer was more than mere coincidence.
 The center facilitated testing and counseling for DeSalvo's brother near his home, and after the gene was discovered, Doreen was tested at UCSF.
 Like her brother, she tested positive for the mutation of the MLH1 gene, the gene that accounts for the majority of detected mutations in families with Lynch syndrome.